-Looking Back on Birth-#1 The one where it all began.
+Looking Back-#1 The one where it all began.

 Hello beings, full of magic and life and hope.

 Thank you for sharing this space with me<3

 I wanted to start a new series on this blog, both to keep me accountable to blogging and to give you something to look forward to every month.
 So come on inspiration, magic, art, and photography!
 Oh and of course, #birth<3<3<3

 Every month I will share a post.
 Each post will contain my top three FAVORITE photos from a birth I have photographed, and little stories behind each one.

 I hope you love this little glimpse into my work as much as I will love reliving and re-sharing these moments.

 This first birth, was my very first birth I ever attended.
 Back then, birth photography was an idea, a wish, a dream.
 It was something I was going to try.
 Now, it's my whole life.
 I can not express the amount of warmth and love I have for this birth, this mother, this friend.
 She gave me a gift by asking me to attend her birth, and an even greater gift in the friendship that followed.
 Because of this birth, I found the thing I want to do for the rest of my life.
 That is just so huge.

 I was still learning how to navigate a camera.
 I was still learning about birth and women and how to fill this role.

 This first photo is one I still love to this day.
 There were so many moments I wish I could go back and reshoot with my current skills and view.
 This mama spoon fed her children breakfast, soothed tantrums, and mothered gently in the midst of heavy and strong contractions.
 One more bite of cereal for the youngest, pause for contraction.
 Fold a shirt, pause for contraction.
 One more hug for the oldest, pause for contraction.
 There was even one photo where she rocked on the floor through one powerful surge, surrounded by a field of legos.
 So many moment's imprinted on my brain.